jasonrsmith99/eco_capstone_project/county_analysis.md

 It’s also important to note that Dupage County has quite a few more respondents than the other counties.
 The means are weighted so that shouldn’t be a large problem but it’s good to note.
+Also Dupage county is a proxy for Naperville Illnois which is a suburb of Chicago.
+The fact the wages are higher here isn’t super surprising.
+All these high earners are probably employed in the city.

 We should also make age-earnings profiles for the counties to see if there’s a difference on age.
 We could do that with ANOVA but that sounds